Stock market today: Stocks drift near records after a cooler update on inflation

 Friday's report gave Wall Street comfort and bolstered confidence that inflation is cooling enough for the Federal Reserve to cut interest rates several times this year.
 Rate cuts relax the pressure on the economy and financial system, while boosting prices for investments.
 And Treasury yields have already sunk since autumn on expectations for coming cuts to rates.

-The yield on the 10-year Treasury eased further to 3.94% from 3.99% just before the report’s release.
+The yield on the 10-year Treasury eased to 3.98% from 3.99% just before the report’s release.
 When it was above 5% in October, it was at its highest level since 2007 and putting sharp downward pressure on the stock market.

 Traders are largely betting on the Fed cutting its main interest rate at least six times through 2024.
 That would be a much more aggressive track than the Fed itself has hinted.
 Fed officials have even cautioned they may raise rates further if inflation refuses to buckle convincingly toward their target of 2%.
 The federal funds rate is already at its highest level since 2001.